 This became a virtuous cycle, raising millions of people from the ranks of the unemployed and putting them on the path to financial health again.
 The demand for goods and services and the need for ever-larger numbers of people to create/deliver those goods and services put upward pressure on the annual pay for the overwhelming majority of gainfully employed American consumers.

 Increased wages, and low-interest rates on the money they borrow to make purchases like homes and vehicles, has helped lower the burden of debt service for the average consumer while improving their standard of living at the same time.

 US Household Debt, What’s the Outlook from Here?

 So what’s the take away here?
 Unless the interest rates American’s have to pay on their debt increase by 30-40%, or they increase their overall level of indebtedness by 30-40%, they’ll more than likely be able to comfortably service their debt, and make good on the promises they’ve made to their lenders.
 And, as long as that’s the case, the virtuous cycle should continue.
 So don’t let the negative press about total US household debt fool you.
 As of right now, the US consumer is in pretty good shape!

 Have concerns about your debt heading into retirement?
 We can help you navigate through that situation.
-Call us at 913-393-1000 or fill out the form below and our Relationship Manager will be in contact with you.
+Call us at 913-393-1000 or schedule a complimentary consultation below and our Relationship Manager will be in contact with you.